cyberphone/doc/payments/review-secure-payment-confirmation.md

 - VISA/MC/AMEX: Click-to-Pay
 - EMVCo: Secure Remote Commerce and 3D Secure standards

-Since such a system would obviously create friction, W3C adopted the system developed by Google and Stripe (*which has virtually nothing in common with Apple Pay*), more or less "as is", without investigating if there possibly could be alternative roads to similar goals.
+Since such a proposal would obviously create friction, W3C adopted the system developed by Google and Stripe (*which has virtually nothing in common with Apple Pay*), more or less "as is", without investigating if there possibly could be alternative roads to similar goals.

-## Business Proposal Disguised as a Standardization Effort?
+## Business Proposal or Standardization Effort?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes shows that the majority represent organizations that benefit from a "framework" approach, which enables tying ("lock-in") merchants to